-TAKING THE MINING INDUSTRY INTO THE 21ST CENTURY
+TAKING THE MINING INDUSTRY

 EFFECTIVELY REDUCE ENVIRONMENTAL IMPACT OF ORE PROCESSING ACTIVITIES BY REDUCING EMISSIONS, HARMFUL REAGENTS AND ENERGY CONSUMPTION BY INCORPORATING THE UAEx TECHNOLOGY HOLISTIC MINING APPROACH.
 REDUCTION IN ORDERS OF MAGNITUDE THE INDUSTRY STANDARD FROM 20%-80% LESS CO2 EMISSIONS AND GHG REDUCTION.

 EXPERTS IN INNOVATION, CORPORATE MANAGEMENT, EXTRACTIVE METALLURGY AND ENGINEERING ARE THE DRIVING FORCE BEHIND CENTRAL AMERICA NICKEL

-CEO & CHAIRMAN
+PIERRE GAUTHIER - CEO & CHAIRMAN

 Mr. Gauthier is the founder and CEO of Seed Capital Inc (SEED), a venture fund that has been the first round investor in over 20 companies that have been listed on recognized securities exchanges.
-SEED and associates have funded mining projects located in French Guiana, Brazil, Colombia, Mexico, Russia, Congo, Cuba, to name a few.
-The capital raised by Mr. Gauthier and its associates over the last 20 years has exceeded $500 Million.
-Over the last 10 years, the financing of innovation and proprietary technologies in various industries has been his main focus.
-Mr. Gauthier is the founding shareholder of Central America Nickel Inc. (CAN), a company that has filed patents for the extraction of minerals such as scandium, tantalum, niobium, nickel and cobalt, using the ultrasound extraction process which achieves 90%+ recoveries of metals.
-Mr. Gauthier acts as the Chairman & CEO of Auxico Resources Canada Inc (AUXICO), a company that is developing coltan projects in Colombia, Venezuela and Brazil (AUXICO is listed on CSE in Canada under the symbol AUAG).
+SEED and associates have funded mining projects located in French Guiana, Brazil, Colombia, Mexico, Democratic Republic of Congo, to name a few.
+The capital raised by Mr. Gauthier and his associates over the last 20 years has exceeded US$500 Million.
+Over the last 10 years, the financing of innovation and proprietary technologies in various industries has been his main focus, and Mr. Gauthier has led the development of various processing and refining patents for environmentally-friendly metallurgical processes.
+Mr. Gauthier acts as the CEO of Auxico Resources Canada Inc (CSE:AUAG or "AUXICO"), a company that is developing critical mineral projects in Colombia, Bolivia, Mexico and Brazil.
 Mr. Gauthier holds a Bachelor of Commerce from the University of Ottawa and a M.B.A. from Concordia University.
 During the period from 1986 to 2000, Mr. Gauthier was the founding shareholder or/and responsible for completing the Initial Public Offerings for the following companies: Diagnos Inc., Día Bras, Dundee Sustainable Technologies Inc., Auxico Resources Canada Inc., KWG Resources Inc., Saint Genevieve Resources Ltd., Emerging Africa Gold EAG Inc., Far East Gold Inc., Stratmin ($50M capital raise), Institute of National Research INRS ($100M raise on R&D program for mining solutions).

 Mr. Billings has an MBA from the Harvard Business School and he is a Chartered Financial Analyst.
 He has been an investment banker, having raised hundreds of millions of dollars for small-cap companies, including several junior mining companies.
 Mr. Billings also founded and managed companies in the junior resource sector, in addition to being CEO, CFO or a director of a number of publicly traded resource companies in Canada and abroad.

-VICE-PRESIDENT R&D AND TECHNOLOGY TRANSFER
+AHMED BOUAJILA - VICE-PRESIDENT R&D AND TECHNOLOGY ADVISORY BOARD MEMBER

 Ahmed Bouajila, P. Eng., is a senior engineer with more than 30 years of extensive and cross-disciplinary background and experience in mineral processing and extractive metallurgy R & D, technical services and engineering.
 Mr. Bouajila served at CRM/COREM for near 20 years at all levels of project, technical, scientific, management and direction lead.
 He also acted as VP metallurgy and ore processing at G Mining Services Inc. for 5 years, period during which he participated as QP and principal for various due diligence review and study phase mandates of near $10 Bn developing and expending projects.
 Since 2016, Mr. Bouajila, is leading IGS Impact Global Solutions Inc., an emerging R&D laboratory that he founded with the commitment to contribute to solving the most challenging problems of the extractive metallurgy.
 Mr. Bouajila graduated from Laval University in 1986 with a degree in mining engineering and a master’s degree in mineral processing in 1988 and Project management Certificate from UQTR.
 He is a member of the Ordre des Ingénieurs du Québec since 1992.

-DARIA CAMILLA BOFFITO, B.Sc., M.Sc., PhD
+DARIA CAMILLA BOFFITO, B.Sc., M.Sc., PhD - TECHNOLOGY ADVISORY BOARD MEMBER

 Fields of research and competence Mrs Boffito is experienced in includes; Process Intensification by alternative energy methods, Biofuels and biochemicals synthesis with ultrasound and microwaves, Ultrasound-assisted synthesis of catalysts, Deposition and coating processes with ultrasound, Extraction processes with ultrasound and microwaves, Ultrasound emulsification, Thermal and catalytic conversion of biomass and wasted gas, Fatty Acids Methyl Esters (biodiesel): selection and pretreatment of feedstocks (esterification, degumming), synthesis (transesterification), reactor design, catalyst design, Green Diesel from Fischer-Tropsch and triglyceride cracking, Gas to liquids (GtL), Power to liquids (PtL), ultrasound and microwaves, Heterogeneous catalysis and industrial catalyst development, Designed and tested catalysts for: oxidation, esterification, transesterification, cracking, CH4 reforming, Fischer Tropsch, alkylation, isomerisation, hydrogenation, photocatalysis, Catalyst synthesis methods: sol-gel; micronization; hydrothermal synthesis; urea method; core-shell; impregnation; coating of powders, honeycombs, metal fibers; ultrasound-assisted synthesis; spray-drying, Photocatalysis and water treatment, Ultrasound water treatment, TiO2 based photocatalyst synthesis (nano- and micrometric), TiO2 doping for visible light activity, Degradation of resilient water pollutants, Synthesis of (bi-functional) drug delivery systems, Extraction of functional molecules from natural matrices.
 Mrs. Boffito has a Post-doc, Chemical Engineering at Polytechnique Montréal, a Doctorate, Industrial Chemistry at the University of Milan, was a visiting PhD student in Chemistry at The University of Melbourne, completed a Master of Science, Industrial Chemistry at the University of Milan and a Bachelor of Science in Industrial Chemistry-University of Milan.